-Requirement 4: Acknowledge that there is more than enough land to grow the Greenbelt and build complete communities to handle projected population growth.
+Requirement 4: Acknowledge that there is more than enough land to grow the Greenbelt and build complete communities to handle projected population growth

 Discussions about expanding the Greenbelt will once again ignite debate around how much new land is needed to house and employ Ontario's projected population growth.
 The evidence is clear.
 There is more than enough land already set aside for development within existing town and city boundaries to meet the demand for all types of housing and businesses until far past 2031.
-This is because each municipality is required by law to identify and zone enough land for these uses up to at least 2031 and is now required to update these projections for the period up to 2051 by the end of 2022.
+This is because each municipality is required by law to identify and zone enough land for these uses up to at least 2031.